Jay-Z's '4:44' is even better than you thought

 Curating Jay-Z's jams

-Wilson said he asked the legendary rapper "What do you listen to?
+Wilson said he asked the legendary rapper, "What do you listen to?
 Because I'll sample some of it" for the album.

 The resulting play list kept growing, Wilson said.